We may receive compensation when you click on links to products from our partners.

 - What is the interviewer really trying to get out of this question?

-- What kind of skills would I need to mention to assure the Recruiter that I have what it takes to be a perfect fit in the new role?
+- What kind of skills would I need to mention to assure the Recruiter that I have what it takes to be a perfect fit for the new role?

 - How can I answer this question with real-life events, rather than sounding vague or diplomatic?